loydle/cylander/README.md

 ### Documentation

-For detailed instructions on installation, usage, and scene generation, please refer to the [Scene Generator Documentation](docs/scene-generator-doc.md).
+For detailed instructions on how to structure a new scene, please refer to the [Scene Structure Documentation](docs/scene-structure-documentation.md).

 ## How to Play